March/April 2016 edition

 Without doubt, there are aspects of the bonds regime that need to be modernised to meet the needs of the current marketplace.

 The current maximum bond of four weeks’ rent does not provide for an equitable balance between the landlord and the tenant.
 Legislation in other states recognises that there are circumstances where a higher bond is necessary.
-Recommended: The legislation should provide for the ability to apply a bond of six weeks’ rent where the premises are furnished or the rent is more than $450 per week.

-Where a tenant has leased a property for a number of years, the bond will no longer be in line with the market.
-This creates difficulties for landlords who need to carry out repairs at current market prices when the tenant vacates.
-Recommended: A bond top-up option be allowed where a tenant has occupied a premises for more than three years.
+A bond top-up option be allowed where a tenant has occupied a premises for more than three years.
 This not only protects the landlord, but also the tenant by ensuring no financial hardship or surprise in relation to the bond amount when finding a new premises.

-Prospective tenants with pets are often overlooked by landlords.
 Recommended: To level the playing field for all prospective tenants, a pet bond should be introduced.
 Prospective tenants regularly offer to pay landlords a pet bond, even though the legislation does not currently require it.

 There are a number of areas in the current legislation that would benefit from further clarification in order to produce a fairer outcome for landlords and tenants.